tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 TL;DR - you'll probably need to put another, smarter, router in front of their router that can control the queueing/latency.
-Consider the OpenWrt One - it's reasonably prices, can handle your data rate, and it's the platform where all these anti-bufferbloat algorithms were developed.
+Consider the OpenWrt One - it's reasonably priced, can handle your data rate, and it's the platform where all these SQM algorithms were developed.